 If either is out of their norm, it should be noted.

 A sudden focus on YOUR digital habits

 One of the biggest signs of adultery in the digital age is if your partner, in context with any of these other signs, becomes extremely suspicious of YOUR digital activity.
 Maybe they demand the code to your phone, or constantly ask who you’re texting.

 Which means they begin to assume if they’re doing it, you must be, too.
-And worse, they tend to project the negative feelings of self-loathing from bad behavior onto you, because you’re the person they’re wronging, and the process of rationalization helps them create circumstances where the cheating is your fault.
-It’s not.
+And worse, they tend to project the negative feelings of self-loathing from bad behavior onto you, because you’re the person they’re wronging.
+This process of rationalization helps them create circumstances where the cheating is your fault, in their mind.

 They need a reason to be upset with you in order to justify their infidelity, and often this comes in the self-convinced narrative that you must be cheating, too.

 Once they begin to view you in this light, innocent behaviors become suspicious.
-I often counsel clients that the moment your spouse begins to accuse you of cheating is the moment you can safely assume that they either already are, or soon will be.
+I often counsel clients that the moment your spouse begins to accuse you of cheating is the moment you can safely assume that they either already are, or soon will be cheating on you.